Photo by AngieYeoh/Shutterstock.com

 This arsenal of apps takes the work out of planning, allowing you to fully enjoy the freedom of the open road.

 Remember when planning a road trip meant busting out your best paper maps and highlighting various routes with multicolored pens?
 Today, road trips still bring out the old-school adventurer in all of us, but planning them has certainly become more streamlined.
-Thanks to new technology, there are more ways than ever to maximize planning for your next long drive.
+Thanks to these travel apps, there are more ways than ever to maximize planning for your next long drive.

 Let’s begin with the free Google Maps app.
-For all intents and purposes, it’s the most multifunctional road trip app available.
-Most know that it provides directions and estimates traffic, but you can also use it to find nearby restaurants, grocery stores, pharmacies, ATMs, and even the cheapest gas station.
+It’s the most multifunctional road trip map app out there, whether you’re looking for directions, the quickest route, a nearby hotel or restaurant (see also: grocery stores, pharmacies, ATMs), and even the cheapest gas station.
 Once you enter a general term in the search bar, the app lets you filter by category.
 If you’re looking for a place to eat, for example, you can narrow your search using a variety of options, including cozy restaurants, group-friendly dining, new restaurants, and cheap eats.
-And when you search for nearby gas stations, the app will tell you how much gas costs at each place, allowing you to select the cheapest fuel.
+When you search for nearby gas stations, the app will tell you how much gas costs at each place, allowing you to select the cheapest fuel.

 Can you even call a road trip a road trip if you don’t spend hours playing pointless games?
-From the creators of Ellen Degeneres’s popular Heads Up!, this game app tests your ability to pick real answers to trivia questions—and avoid the fake answers made up by the other players.
-There are four styles of play—the word game “Word Up!” the classic trivia game “Is That a Fact?,” the truth-telling game “And the Truth Comes Out,” and the movie trivia game “Movie Bluff!”
+From the creators of Ellen DeGeneres’s popular Heads Up!, this game app tests your ability to pick real answers to trivia questions—and avoid the fake answers made up by the other players.
+There are four styles of play—the word game “Word Up!” the classic trivia game “Is That a Fact?,” the truth-telling game “The Truth Comes Out,” and the movie trivia game “Movie Bluff!”

-One perk of a road trip is that you can pull over somewhere beautiful for Magic Hour—also referred to as Golden Hour—the term professional photographers use to describe the hour after sunrise or before sunset when the light is at its prettiest.
-This app lets you know exactly when Magic Hour begins and ends each day based on your location, helping you time your stop right.
+One perk of a road trip is that you can pull over somewhere beautiful for Magic Hour, or Golden Hour: the term professional photographers use to describe the hour after sunrise or before sunset when the light is at its prettiest.
+This app lets you know exactly when Magic Hour begins and ends each day based on your location, helping you time your stop just right.
 If you pay $0.99, you can add locations, allowing you to plan for future Magic Hours, too.
-(Magic Hour is only available for Apple Devices, but Google Play offers similar apps for Android users.) iTunes
+(Magic Hour is only available for Apple devices, but Google Play offers similar apps for Android users.)